 Byrdseed.TV is my main focus for 2019.
 I’m so excited to clear time away to work on it every day.
 If you’d like to become a member, you can sign up for the waitlist at Byrdseed.TV.
 The next enrollment window opens in January.

 This image from the book Essentialism rocked my world.
 Both sets of arrows represent the same energy, but only one use of that energy really makes an impact.

 I found myself maintaining too many things for a one-guy company to do well (especially with a baby) and decided to do some strategic pruning.
 I’ve actually written about this before in Creating A “Don’t Do” List.

-Byrdseed.TV my long arrow and that means short arrows have to go away.
+Byrdseed.TV is my long arrow and that means short arrows have to go away.

-- I closed my Shopify store and (as I mentioned above) began moving those resources into the Byrdseed.TV library.
+- I closed my Shopify store and began moving those resources into the Byrdseed.TV library.
 That’ll be the one-stop-shop for all of my paid resources.

-- In the same vein, Lisa and I closed new signups to our Gifted Guild courses (although we will still be offering the live events this year).
+- In the same vein, Lisa and I closed new signups to our Gifted Guild courses (although we will still be offering the live events in 2019).

-- I’ve set rules about travel: only two-trips-per-(most)-months, no events that require me to be gone more than one night, no events that don’t have clear expectations for attendees.
+- I’ve set rules about travel: only two-trips-per-month, no events that require me to be gone more than one night, no events that don’t have clear expectations for attendees.

 - I put social media on hold after Henry was born.
 I’ve really enjoyed this and was surprised by what a relief I felt to not have to maintain a bunch of extra feeds.
-I’ll use Twitter for announcements, but don’t expect to be back on social media much in 2019.
+I’ll still use Twitter for announcements.

 Leaving social media freed up bits of free time which I tried to fill with reading books!
 By my best count, I finished 45 books in 2018.
 Five favorites were: